NinjaWeedle/Sonic-TI-Blast/README.md

 --HOW TO PLAY--
 --
 In all acts: Use the arrow keys to move Sonic, represented by "S".
-More details on gameplay, as well as the story and tips and tricks can be found in README.txt.
+More details on gameplay, as well as the story and tips and tricks can be found in README.txt and the Sonic TI-Blast wiki here on GitHub.

 About
 --